Floydian-dk/plex-hue-control/README.md

 Instead of having hardcoded parameters, his code has been ammended to use .env variables, making it easier to change parameters.

+## Version History
+* v1.0.0: Initial implementation of control.
-* v1.1: Implementing using sunset/sunrise to control the lights.
+* v1.1.0: Implementing use of sunset/sunrise to determine when to control the lights.

 ## Deployment